bhuvanbalasubramanian/notepad/README.md

 ## About

 A simple note taking app online.

-Data will be stored in client's browser and it didn't store any data in server side.
+Developed this app due to privacy concern.
+App contents will be stored in client's browser and it didn't store any data in server side.

 **[Demo](https://wordpad.netlify.app)**